Crescia: Pesaro and Fano area

 The crescia of Pesaro, often called "piadina", is widespread in the Pesaro area, in the Fano area and in the surrounding countryside, does not require the use of yeast, is rolled high with a rolling pin, and contains a high quantity of lard.
 There are two variants: the crescia vonta and crescia sfojeta.
 The crescia vonta is quite thick and after cooking it is greased on both sides with pork lard, then passed over the grill; sometimes it is stuffed with sautéed cabbage.
 The crescia sfojeta is also thick, rectangular in shape; it is rolled out for the first time, then folded and rolled out again with a rolling pin; in this way many distinct layers are obtained.
 Originally these very nutritious grows were intended for farmers and were useful to them to recover from the hard labors of the fields.

 Ancona area

 In the province of Ancona, crescia is prepared with the same dough as bread, and is generally cooked on the grill, or, in a more traditional version, under the grill.
-It is usually eaten sa 'le foje, that is, with wild herbs, but it can also be combined with cured meats such as loin, salami and ham.
-A variant made with the leftovers of polenta sautéed on the plate is called cresciola in the areas of Jesi and Osimo.
+It is usually eaten cu 'le foje, that is, with wild herbs, but it can also be combined with cured meats such as loin, salami and ham.
+A variant made with the leftovers of polenta sautéed on the plate is called cresciola in the areas of Iesi and Osimo.
 In Offagna (one of the castles of Ancona) there is an Accademia della Crescia, which organizes the local medieval festivals.
 This food was so important in the past that it gave its name to a common currency, the cresciolo.